andyatkinson/andyatkinson.github.io/README.md

 ## Hello!

-This is the source for my website, blog, and portfolio at [andyatkinson.com](https://andyatkinson.com) built with Jekyll and hosted on GitHub Pages.
+This is the source code for my website, blog, and portfolio at [andyatkinson.com](https://andyatkinson.com) built with Jekyll and hosted on GitHub Pages.

 #### Writing Style Tips